 No. 3: Unpredictable timelines

-To underscore the difficulty in establishing a predictable timeline for completing the producer-to-carrier contracting and appointment process, industry estimates for carrier contracting range from a few days to several weeks.
+To underscore the difficulty in establishing a predictable timeline for completing the producer-to-carrier contracting and appointment process, industry estimates for carrier digital contracting range from a few days to several weeks.

 No. 4: Trouble setting producer expectations